Design & Technology

 Key Stage 4 & 5 / Career Progression:

-Food & Nutrition and Textiles are offered at GCSE.
-A Level Food Technology and other Design & Technology courses are available at a number of institutes in the area.
-There is a wide range of careers/interests for which Design & Technology subjects is relevant as well as developing basic life skills.
+GCSEs are offered in both Food and Nutrition and Art Textiles.
+A Level Product Design and Engineering courses are available at a number of institutes in the area.
+There is a wide range of careers/interests for which Design & Technology subjects is relevant as well as developing essential life skills.

 Recommended Reading: